geoand/centos-ansible-ocp/README.md

 To prepare your CentOS image like also the `iso` file that virtualbox will use to bootstrap your vm, you will have to execute the following script.
 It will perform these tasks :

-- Add your SSH public key within the `user-data` fiel using as input the `user-data.tpl` file
+- Add your SSH public key within the `user-data` file using as input the `user-data.tpl` file
 - Package the files `user-data` and `meta-data` within an ISO file created using `genisoimage` application
+- Download the CentOS Generic Cloud image and save it under `/LOCAL/HOME/DIR/images`
 - Convert the `qcow2` Centos ISO image to `vmdk` file format
+- Save the vmdk image under `/LOCAL/HOME/DIR/images`

 Execute this bash script to repackage the CentOS ISO image and pass as parameter your `</LOCAL/HOME/DIR>` and the name of the Generic Cloud Centos file `<QCOW2_IMAGE_NAME>` to be downloaded from the site `http://cloud.centos.org/centos/7/images/`